aredigg/OttoBotCode_GUI_Tutorial/README.md

 ## Other hints

-When you want to compile your wxWidgets library sources `wx-config` command will give you the correct compiler and linker settings you should use.
+When you want to compile your wxWidgets library sources, the `wx-config` command will give you the correct compiler and linker settings you should use.
 It will also let you choose between different versions that you have compiled.
+Run `wx-config --help` to see the options.
 The simplest command to compile is by running
 ```
 c++ *.cpp -o AppName `wx-config --cxxflags --libs`
 ```

 I have used `nano` as a placeholder text editor in the notes, but any code editor is of course fine.
 If your text editor uses `clangd` for code completion, LSP etc., you can create a `compile_flags.txt` in your folder of your source-file, or its parent.
-Run this to command
+Run this command
 ```
 wx-config --cxxflags | tr ' ' '\n' > compile_flags.txt
 ```